charlesdaniels/camlann/README.md

 at all.
 Code that works in Camlann is not guaranteed to work on an actual NIOSII or vice-versa.

-## Is Camlann Sensitive to How I My Components in SOPCBuilder/Qsys?
+## Is Camlann Sensitive to How I Name My Components in SOPCBuilder/Qsys?

 Yes, very.